section-engineering-education/engineering-education/articles/nodejs-cli-input/index.md

 ### Let's Recap

-1. We used the `readline` package to prompt an input from the user.
+1. We used the `readline` package to prompt input from the user.

 2. We added an event listener for the `close` event.

 3. We used the async iterator to write an async function to get the input from the user to prevent callback hell.

-4. We used the `readline-sync` package to prompt an input from the user synchronously.
+4. We used the `readline-sync` package to prompt input from the user synchronously.